wbeebe/EspressifProjects/README.md

 MCUs.
 Languages used are C/C++, MicroPython and CircuitPython.

-- For C/C++ programming I've used the ESP-IDF development tools v5.2.2 (https://github.com/espressif/esp-idf) on Linux Mint 21.3 (Virginia).
+- For C/C++ programming I've used the ESP-IDF development tools v5.3.1 (https://github.com/espressif/esp-idf) on Linux Mint 21.3 (Virginia).
 - For MicroPython I've used version 1.23.0 (https://github.com/micropython/micropython)
-- For CircuitPython I've used version 9.0.5 (https://circuitpython.org/downloads)
+- For CircuitPython I've used version 9.1.0 (https://circuitpython.org/downloads)

-These projects are current as of July 2024.
+These projects are current as of September 2024.

-There are now two major ESP-IDF folders, v4 for ESP-IDF 4.x, and v5 for ESP-IDF v5.x.
-All new work is on the v5 branch.
+There are now three ESP-IDF folders, v4 for ESP-IDF 4.x, v5 and v5+ for ESP-IDF v5.x.
+All new work is on the v5 and v5+ branches.
 The v4 is left for historical purposes.
-The biggest fundamental feature on the v5 branch is the enabling of SPIRAM on those ESP32-S3 development boards that have octal SPIRAM.
+The important feature on the v5/v5+ branches is the enabling of SPIRAM on those ESP32-S3 development boards that have octal SPIRAM.

-NOTE: Only ESP-IDF projects are bifurcated down the two branches.
+NOTE: Only ESP-IDF projects are bifurcated down the three branches.
 All MicroPython and CircuitPython projects are at this level.

 Each project has a README describing in greater specific detail what it is and